Bryant takes on UMBC in America East Tournament

 BOTTOM LINE: Bryant and UMBC play in the America East Tournament.

-The Bulldogs’ record in America East games is 14-2, and their record is 6-9 in non-conference games.
-Bryant is 3-4 in games decided by 3 points or fewer.
+The Bulldogs’ record in America East games is 14-2, and their record is 6-9 against non-conference opponents.
+Bryant is the top team in the America East with 12.5 fast break points.

-The Retrievers’ record in America East play is 5-11.
-UMBC is second in the America East scoring 80.2 points per game and is shooting 48.8%.
+The Retrievers are 5-11 against America East opponents.
+UMBC scores 80.2 points while outscoring opponents by 1.6 points per game.

-Bryant averages 82.1 points per game, 3.5 more points than the 78.6 UMBC allows.
-UMBC has shot at a 48.8% clip from the field this season, 7.2 percentage points above the 41.6% shooting opponents of Bryant have averaged.
+Bryant’s average of 8.0 made 3-pointers per game this season is only 0.3 more made shots on average than the 7.7 per game UMBC allows.
+UMBC averages 8.9 made 3-pointers per game this season, 1.6 more made shots on average than the 7.3 per game Bryant gives up.

 Bryce Johnson is scoring 16.6 points per game and averaging 4.1 rebounds for the Retrievers.
 Marcus Banks is averaging 4.0 made 3-pointers over the last 10 games.